raspberrypilearning/find-the-bug/en/step_3.md

 --- task ---

 Click on the bug in the Sprite list.
-Add code to change your bug size when the backdrop switches to Spotlight:
+Add a script to change your bug size when the backdrop switches to Spotlight:

 ![Bug sprite](images/bug-sprite.png)